Shock Well Disinfection | Shock Chlorination Lab

 Take note that shock chlorination can end up clogging fixtures as iron and scale are loosened.
 Be sure that you manage the clogging as the flushing process occurs.
 Shock chlorination is unable to remove nitrate and various other contaminants that can be a serious problem if left unattended.

-Located in Coopersville, MI, Alliance Analytical Labs is a shock chlorination lab in Michigan with national and international capabilities.
+Located in Coopersville, MI, Alliance Analytical Laboratories is a shock chlorination lab in Michigan with national and international capabilities.
 Contact us today to request a quote or call us directly at (616) 837-7670.